Mouth and MacNeal

-Mouth and MacNeal was a Dutch pop duo that enjoyed commercial success in the 1970s.
-They are best known for their million selling recording of "How Do You Do" in 1972, which topped the Dutch chart and became a US top ten hit, also reaching number 2 in Canada, and for representing the Netherlands at the 1974 Eurovision Song Contest, finishing third with the song "I See a Star", which went on to become a UK top ten hit.
+Mouth and MacNeal were a Dutch pop duo that enjoyed commercial success in the 1970s.
+Their recording of "How Do You Do" in 1971 topped the Dutch chart and became a US top ten hit and number 2 in Canada.
+They represented the Netherlands at the 1974 Eurovision Song Contest, finishing third with the song "I See a Star", which went on to become a UK top ten hit.